sourcegraph/handbook/content/product/product_management/pricing.md

 It is much better to move a feature from paid to free, so if unsure you can start a feature as paid and move it down to free later if it ends up not being an actual driver of revenue.

+If you do decide to move a feature from free to paid, please confirm with Product Leadership first.

 ## Choosing between free and enterprise

 This section is to be determined; in the meantime please work with Product Leadership to determine which tier a new major feature should go into.